This award is given to adult members of Girlguiding, or a Branch Association, in recognition of outstanding service to

 - describe their guiding service, giving examples of outstanding achievements

-- describe their influence on others – leadership skills, innovative ideas, inspirational work, stories from girls about what they have done
+- describe their influence on others – leadership skills, innovative ideas, inspirational work and including reflections from young members

 - describe any specific event or project where the nominee has made an outstanding contribution

 - include facts and statistics where possible

-- describe any other aspects of the nominee’s life which are relevant to this award.
+- describe any other aspects of the nominee’s guiding life that are relevant to this award

 The application process

-An application for this award may be initiated by any member of Girlguiding and the nomination needs to be discussed with the relevant commissioner.
+An application for this award may be initiated by any member of Girlguiding.
+The nomination needs to be discussed with the relevant commissioner.

-Completed applications for the Laurel award must be submitted to the relevant country or region office or the chief commissioner for British Girlguiding Overseas (BGO) for initial consideration and approval.
-Applications are then submitted to the Girlguiding Awards committee for the final decision.
+Completed applications for the Laurel award must be submitted to the relevant country or region office for initial consideration and approval.
+Applications are then submitted to the Girlguiding awards committee for the final decision.

-The Girlguiding Awards committee usually meets twice a year.
+The Girlguiding awards committee usually meets twice a year, in spring and autumn.

 Christine (pictured left) County Commissioner in North East England